greenbone/workflows/README.md

 ## Support

-For any question on the usage of python-gvm please use the [Greenbone Community Forum](https://forum.greenbone.net/).
+For any question on the usage of the workflows please use the [Greenbone Community Forum](https://forum.greenbone.net/).
 If you found a problem with the software, please
 [create an issue](https://github.com/greenbone/workflows/issues)